-The iPhone 5C comes in five colours – pink, blue, yellow, green and white.
-They’re much more fun-looking than the staid iPhone 5S, but they are slightly pastel-looking shades rather than dazzling bright colours.
-They’re a little more muted than the Nokia Lumia colours.
+You have a choice of five colours for the iPhone 5C – pink, blue, yellow, green and white.
+They’re much more fun to look at than the slightly austere iPhone 5S, but the colours are not dazzlingly bright, they’re more pastel-looking.
+They’re a little more muted than the Nokia Lumia phones.

 We also found that the plastic nano SIM slot on the phone’s right edge tends to get a little mucky, spoiling the otherwise impressive consistency of the phone’s colouring – the buttons and mute switch are all colour-matched to the rear.

-It’s a strong look, although we’re less convinced by the official Apple iPhone 5C case.
+The iPhone 5C has a strong look, but we’re not as impressed by the official Apple iPhone 5C case.
 It’s a felt-lined rubbery case with cut-out dots on the rear.
 Match the colours well and you’ll get a funky look, but the way the dots reveal part of the iPhone logo looks clumsy and the rubbery finish attracts dust and fluff to the plastic body within minutes.
-The concept is a fine one, but the execution falls short of the standard set by the phone itself.
+The concept is decent, but the execution falls short of the standard set by the phone itself.

 SEE ALSO: Best iPhone 5C cases

-The placement of the iPhone 5C’s on-body bits are more-or-less identical to those of the iPhone 5.
+The placement of the iPhone 5C’s buttons and switches are more-or-less identical to those of the iPhone 5.
 A mute switch sits on the left edge, alongside the volume buttons, while a power button lives up top.
-It’s a design that simply works, with every button easily accessible without resorting to using two hands.
+It’s a design that simply works on a phone this size, with every button easily accessible without having to use two hands.
 This is one of the main benefits of a smaller phone like this – it’s a much less intimidating presence than any high-end Android phone.

 If you’re upgrading from a pre-iPhone 5 Apple phone, though, there are some new-ish things to get used to.
-The iPhone 5C uses a tiny nano SIM, still only used by a fistful of phones, and the Lightning port introduced by the iPhone 5.
-The port may be a consideration if you have a swanky high-end speaker dock that won’t fit an iPhone 5C – although Apple does offer a (slightly clumsy-looking) adapter for £25.
+The iPhone 5C uses a tiny nano SIM, and the Lightning port introduced by the iPhone 5.
+The port may be a consideration if you have a swanky high-end speaker dock that won’t fit an iPhone 5C – although Apple does offer an adapter for the rather princely sum of £25.

-The iPhone 5C misses out on what’s probably the biggest hardware innovation of the iPhone 5S – the Touch ID fingerprint scanner.
+Unfortunately the iPhone 5C misses out on what’s probably the biggest hardware innovation of the iPhone 5S – the Touch ID fingerprint scanner.
 This lets you secure your phone against the fingers of any more mischievous friends without using a passcode.
-Here you’ll either have to use the passcode or go without that extra layer of protection.
+It’s a genuinely useful feature, but here you’ll either have to use the passcode or go without that extra layer of protection.

 iPhone 5C – ScreenJust like the iPhone 5 and iPhone 5S, the iPhone 5C has a 4-inch screen.
 It’s smaller than every Android phone at the price, but quality-wise it’s excellent.